charliesabino/backseat.nvim/README.md

 ## Cost

+**Replacement rules are completely free** - they work offline with no API calls.

-backseat.nvim is designed to be extremely cost-effective.
+For optional AI analysis: backseat.nvim is designed to be extremely cost-effective.
 It uses Gemini 2.0 Flash by default, which is one of the most affordable AI models available.
-Even with the generous assumption that one is in Neovim normal mode 6 hours a day, backseat.nvim will cost only ~$0.01 per day.
+Even with the generous assumption that one is in Neovim normal mode 6 hours a day, AI analysis will cost only ~$0.01 per day.

 ## Privacy

+- **Replacement rules work completely offline** - no data is sent anywhere
+- For AI analysis (if enabled):
-- Only your command keystrokes and custom instructions are sent to the API
+  - Only command keystrokes and custom instructions are sent to the API
   - No file contents or sensitive data are transmitted
   - Commands are processed in batches and cleared after analysis

 ## License